Get the Best Cargo Insurance Rates

 - Earned Freight Coverage: It covers your income which you may have otherwise not lost if your goods were not damaged.

-- Water Damage: It insures you against damaged goods because of water leakages into the trailer.
+- Water Damage: It protects you against damaged goods from water leakages into the trailer.

-- Loading/Unloading Coverage: It covers losses that occur when goods get damaged during loading and unloading.
+- Loading/Unloading Coverage: It covers losses when goods get damaged during loading and unloading.

-Reefer Breakdown: For perishable items such as meats and foods, this coverage insures you when there is a breakdown of refrigeration equipment.
+What is Reefer Breakdown Coverage?
+For perishable items such as meats and foods, this coverage insures you when there is a breakdown of refrigeration equipment.

 Limits of Some Cargo Insurance Coverages